-As part of their annual safeguarding training, all employees of the School have read Part 1 of KCSIE and are therefore acquainted with the signs and forms of abuse and neglect.
+As part of their annual safeguarding training, all employees of the School have read Part 1 of KCSIE and are therefore acquainted with the signs and forms of abuse, neglect, and exploitation.
 Domestic abuse can be psychological, physical, sexual, financial or emotional.
 Children may see, hear or experience the effects of abuse at home and/or suffer domestic abuse in their own intimate relationships.
-All of which can have a detrimental and long-term impact on their health, well-being, development, and ability to learn (see NSPCC signs and symptoms, below).
+All of the above can have a detrimental and long-term impact on their health, well-being, development, and ability to learn (see NSPCC signs and symptoms, below).

-This enables them to identify any cases of abuse or neglect and refer their finding to the DSL, or, if necessary, to contact the LADO or, in an emergency, the police (by dialling 999).
+This enables them to identify any cases of abuse or neglect and/or exploitation and refer their finding to the DSL, or, if necessary, to contact the LADO or, in an emergency, the police (by dialling 999).
 Employees are also apprised of What to do if you're worried a child is being abused.
-The types of abuse and neglect are described in KCSIE (pages 10 and 11) as follows.
+The types of abuse and neglect are described in KCSIE (pages 10 to 12) as follows.